A Deep Dive into the Model

 Are the model and the values it arises from concrete and specific enough to actually apply?

 Yes.
 The Fair Start model replaces outdated parenting models that focus only on the interests of parents rather than the interests of parents, future children, and society.
 Each side of the model reflects fundamental values and rights, like parents’ interests in the continuity and improvement of life for humans, future children’s interest in minimum levels of well-being and equal opportunities in life, and society’s interest in both the organization of human thinking into functional democracies, as well as the absence of human power, or nature.
-These values and rights are more political than ethical.
+These values and rights are more political than ethical, and all derive from the more ultimate value of freedom, conceived of as consensual political association.
 They are also constitutional, in the sense that they should guide the constant reconstituting of social organizations through the act of having children, and as such override other rights, interests, desires, etc. These five universal, objective, compatible, and interlocking values trump competing interests and guide how the model is applied.

 A Minimum Level of Well-Being